DeliaDavila/Pewlett-Hackard-Analysis/README.md

 ### Overview of titles
 The file *retiring_titles.csv* shows the number of possible retirements are shown by job title.
-* The distribution of retirements is un even.
+* The distribution of retirements is uneven.
 Some titles will be more affected by retirements.
 * Both titles with more than 20,000 possible retirements are Senior level, indicating significant experience and knowledge.

 ![RetiringTitles](https://github.com/DeliaDavila/Pewlett-Hackard-Analysis/blob/main/Images/RetiringTitles.png)